 Sandoz Inc. makes it easier to swallow the cost of prescription medicines.
 As the US arm of Swiss giant Novartis' generic Sandoz International division, the firm is one of the largest generic drugmakers in the US, manufacturing and selling more than 200 generic oral-dosage drugs.
 The company's product portfolio includes drugs to fight infections, cancers, respiratory ailments, cardiovascular and gastrointestinal disorders, and central nervous system (CNS) diseases.
 The Sandoz organization markets its products to wholesalers and retailers, as well as directly to consumers, physicians, and hospitals.
 Sandoz Inc. operates two manufacturing facilities in the US.

+The company has a portfolio of approximately 1,000 compounds.
 The US-based firm does more than just manufacture and market its parent's drugs.
-It is active in the research and development of new generics, shepherding them through testing and FDA approval, and finally handling the manufacturing, packaging, and distribution of the drugs.
+It is active in the research and development of new generics, shepherding them through testing and FDA approval, and finally handling the manufacturing, packaging, and distribution of the drugs, including enoxaparin sodium injection, the first generic version of Lovenox, and Omnitrope, the first follow-on biologic available in the US.
 Sandoz Inc. has also experienced growing sales of its anti-infective products, such as amoxicillin and azithromycin.

 Through its 2012 acquisition of private drugmaker Fougera Pharmaceuticals for $1.5 billion, Sandoz became the leading global provider of generic dermatology medicines.
 The acquisition added manufacturing, R&D, and sales operations in New York, including the PharmaDerm branded generics subsidiary.
 Following the transaction, Fougera becomes part of the Sandoz Inc. organization, serving as the headquarters for Sandoz's global dermatology business.